bettis007/btc-magic-guard/scrolls/README.md

 Even as you revel in these layered defenses, remember:

-* **Sophisticated Invaders Persist**: Some specters wield tactics that leap past iptables—HTTP floods, twisted Tor configurations, or beguiling proxies.
+* **Sophisticated Invaders Persist**
+  Some specters wield tactics that leap past iptables—HTTP floods, twisted Tor configurations, or beguiling proxies.
 Keep your cloud firewall vigilant, monitor logs, and iterate on blocked subnets.

-* **Whitelist with Care**: Should your own collaborators or trusted services dwell in IP ranges you ban, their packets, too, will meet fate.
+* **Whitelist with Care**
+  If your own collaborators or trusted services dwell in IP ranges you ban, their packets, too, will meet fate.
 Cross‐reference any prospective cloud rule CIDRs with your roster of allies.

-* **Review & Rotate**: Over time, blocked IP subranges can swell.
+* **Review & Rotate**
+  Over time, blocked IP subranges can swell.
 Periodically prune stale entries—old datacenter blocks that no longer matter locally—and reduce bloat in your iptables firewall, lest it become an unwieldy tome of bans.

-* **Logging Is Your Oracle**: Continuously watch `/var/log/btc_magic_guard_dual.log` for new patterns.
+* **Logging Is Your Oracle**
+  Continuously watch `/var/log/btc_magic_guard_dual.log` for new patterns.
 Should unusual but legitimate peers emerge, add them to your `WHITELIST_V4` or `WHITELIST_V6` before they are catapulted into oblivion.

+---

-And thus, in this gloom‐soaked tome of cryptic instructions, you have forged an unbreakable chain—local iptables wards for immediate retribution, a cloud firewall vault for transcendent denial, and scripts to gather, group, and release malicious IPs for global banishment.
-May your node stand immovable, unmoved by the swirling darkness beyond.
+*In this gloom‐soaked tome of cryptic instructions, you have forged an unbreakable chain—local iptables wards for immediate retribution, a cloud firewall vault for transcendent denial, and scripts to gather, group, and release malicious IPs for global banishment.
+May your node stand immovable, unmoved by the swirling darkness beyond.*

 —*Sir Bettis’s Loyal Scribe*